Israeli PM Netanyahu 'cannot cling on to power much longer'

 'Crimes against humanity'

-Alpher, the former adviser to Ehud Barak, said Netanyahu had no choice but present a public image of "business as usual", but that behind the scenes his options were narrowing.
+Alpher, the former adviser to Ehud Barak, said Netanyahu had no choice but present a public image of "business as usual", but that, behind the scenes, his options were narrowing.

 He could resign, as his predecessor Ehud Olmert did, to concentrate on his defence; seek a plea deal in the hope he would avoid prison time in return for his resignation; or call new elections while he still has popular support.